praneshr/react-diff-viewer/README.md

 To override any style, simple pass the new style object to the `styles` prop.
 New style will be computed using `Object.assign(default, override)`.

-For keys other than `variables`, the value can be an object or string interpolation.
+For keys other than `variables`, the value can either be an object or string interpolation.
 Emotion's dynamic styles are not yet supported.

 ```javascript
 import React, { PureComponent } from 'react'